thomassuedbroecker/multi-tenancy-satellite/frontend/vue-appid-test.md

-# Configure for App ID
+# Using App ID in a Vue.js front end

 ### Add App ID client SDK